Approx. 2-4 day shipping. Orders placed before 2pm ET are usually processed the same day.

 Father Noll's investment in the printing press and the responsibility that came with it was an act of radical trust in God; trust that a parish priest in a small town in a small state could launch such an enterprise and succeed.

 Today that enterprise he launched, the enterprise we have been entrusted with, has 380 employees.
 We have tripled in size in the last ten years.
 We have 1800 textbooks, parish resources and trade books in print.
 Father Noll's weekly newspaper, Our Sunday Visitor, is now available on Kindle and on the web.
 His successors publish apps and e-books.
-We are one of the largest English language Catholic publishers in the world.

 We are also the largest manufacturer of church offering envelopes in the world.
 We print several hundred million offering envelopes a year.
 We have resources to help parishes and dioceses launch websites, capital campaigns, and stewardship programs.
 As a not-for-profit organization, we give away millions of dollars per year to Catholic organizations throughout the country through the Our Sunday Visitor Institute.